smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 * **Recovery time objective (RTO)** is the planned time necessary to restore a system to the point where it meets the minimum service expectations of the system owner.
 In other words, RTO is the maximum period of time within which a CBF must be restored after a disruption to avoid unacceptable business consequences.
 Since unacceptable disaster occurs when the MTD is exceeded, the RTO, by definition, must be less than or equal to the MTD.
 The RTO must be adjusted by the application of additional controls to bring it within the MTD.
 At the point where the business owner is no longer willing to apply control, they have accepted the risk of operation.
 * **Recovery Point Objective (RPO)** represents the measurement of tolerable data loss, represented as a period of time.
 As with the MTD, this must be defined by the business, and the business is responsible for resourcing the controls to achieve the RPO.

 ### Develop and Document the Scope and the Plan

+#### Project Scope and Planning

+* Perform a structured review of the business’s organization from a crisis planning point of view.
+* Create a BCP team with the approval of senior management.
+* Assess the resources available to participate in business continuity activities.
+* Analyze the legal and regulatory landscape that governs an organization’s response to a catastrophic event.

 While there is no one-size-fits-all for business continuity planning, the scope of most plans includes the following:
 * Critical business functions